-Individuals hired for post-doctoral positions are not subject to a search process.
 The rate of pay and the person selected to fill the post-doctoral position are determined by the principal investigator and the unit administrator.
-The principle investigator and unit administrator must follow 5.1 steps 1-4 and 5.4 steps 1-6.
-The individual must complete and submit a RCUOG application, and submit transcripts, letters of recommendation or other documentation as required by the principal investigator and unit administrator.
+The principal investigator and unit administrator must submit a hire memo for certification and follow 5.4 Hiring Steps 1-8.
+The individual must complete and submit an RCUOG application, original police and court clearance, submit transcripts, letters of recommendation, TB Results, or other documentation as required by the principal investigator and unit administrator.
+Individuals hired for post-doctoral positions may be hired without a search process, but principal investigators may decide to run a search for the position.